 The nearby Apuseni Mountains are the best place in Romania for cave exploration.
 On a one day trip from Alba Iulia you can visit the famous Scarisoara Cave where you’ll see a 4,000 years old glacier, the largest in Europe.
 The cave can be reached on foot from the beautiful village Garda de Sus located 110 km away from Alba Iulia.
 Departing from the same location you can visit the cave Ionele.

 You can also opt for a day of complete relaxation in some of the most beautiful villages in Alba County.
 Rimetea is maybe the best example, but don’t miss Coltesti, Garda de Sus, Sagagea, Zapodie or Ocolis.

 On your way to Rimetea, stop for one hour in Aiud to visit the medieval fortress located right in the city center.
 Built by the Saxon colonists in the early 13th century, the fortress is a large medieval monument with nine towers, enclosing walls, parapets and bastions, a 15th-century Gothic style Reformed church, a Romanesque style Evangelical Church from the 14th century plus a former royal palace, now the Museum of History.

 If you’re interested in seeing more historical monuments, include on your list Coltesti Fortress, the ruins of Teleki Castle from Vioara de Sus, Wesselenyi from Obreja, Bethlen Castle from Sanmiclaus and the medieval fortress from Garbova.

-Our list of the best things to do in Alba Iulia and around remains open, you can always add your favorite places and activities.
-Just remember to book your accommodation in time as Alba Iulia is a popular destination, and plan at least one weekend break to explore the city and its nearby attractions.
+We hope our list of the best things to do in Alba Iulia and around the city will help plan a great vacation.
+Just remember to book your accommodation in time as Alba Iulia is a popular destination Plan at least one weekend break to explore the city and its nearby attractions.